SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 Now there are 2 tricky issues when defining models at the component level.
 First is the number of equations.
 How can you know if you've properly defined a base component without having the remaining parts to close the system and ensure you have a matching set of variables and equations?
 A general rule of thumb is that a base level component should have an equation number that matches the number of variables + connectors.
 The `Mass` component has 2 variables and 1 connector and therefore 3 equations.

 The 2nd tricky issue is signs.
 To determine this one can draw a diagram like below.
-Below the port draw the across variable from left to right (positive) direciton.
+Below the port draw the across variable from left to right (positive) direction.
 Then draw the through variable *entering* the component.
 If the arrows point in the same direction, the connection port through variable assignment is positive, if opposing, then the sign should be negative.

 ![mass](../img/mass.svg)